sont5413/Environmental_effects_deer_survey_estimates/README.md

 ####  Results and Management Implications:

-Environmental factors (i.e., temperature, wind, cloud, rain, snow, fog, and moon phase) do not influence estimates of deer density enough to warrant cancelling a deer survey due to
+Environmental factors (i.e., temperature, wind, cloud, rain, snow, fog, and moon phase) do not influence estimates of deer density enough to warrant cancelling a deer survey due to inclement weather.

 #### Suggestions for Improvement: